US Embassy: Americans Aboard Quarantined Ship to Fly Home

 Japan's Health Ministry allowed 11 passengers to disembark Friday, saying that those over 80 years old with underlying medical conditions as well as those staying in windowless cabins during the 14-day quarantine can stay at a designated facility on shore.

+That quarantine was set to be over as soon as Wednesday, meaning people might be able to leave the boat as long as they were healthy.

-Separately, the Japanese government said Saturday that a chartered flight to bring Japanese out of Wuhan — the Chinese city at the center of the outbreak of the virus that causes the disease known as COVID-19 — will leave Sunday and return Monday.
+Separately, the Japanese government said Saturday that a chartered flight to bring Japanese out of Wuhan — the Chinese city at the center of the outbreak of the virus — will leave Sunday and return Monday.
 That would be the fifth such plane for Japan.

-Separately from the cruise ship, Japan has reported 44 cases of the virus and one death.
+Besides the cases on the cruise ship, Japan has reported 55 other cases.
+Three new cases were reported Saturday in Wakayama prefecture in central Japan, and eight others were reported in Tokyo.

 Associated Press writer Mari Yamaguchi contributed to this report.